Jdan74/CSE210_homework/final/FinalProject/readme.txt

-This program is inteded to help someone fine the correct shoe for their Foot.
+This program is inteded to help someone find the correct shoe for their Foot.
 It has 2 main menus including User and Admin.
 The User is intended for the end user who would want to create a profile or find their previous profile, edit it, or find a shoe that fits thier foot.